ZINC137/govtrack-india/README.md

 # GovTrack India

-GovTrack India is a production-oriented full-stack starter for a personalized Indian government jobs and exam tracking platform.
+GovTrack India is a production-oriented full-stack starter for a personalized Indian government jobs and exam tracking platform.I built it using Codex.

 ## Stack